nnarain/nnarain.github.io/_posts/2017-07-13-GameboyCore as a libretro core!.md

 The reason was that the frontend is calling `retro_run` at a constant frame rate but the core was not producing enough scanlines per frame.

-The solution was basically add a simple control system for the cpu steps.
-The process is, get number of scanlines produced in the last frame and do an error calculation with the target scanlines per frame.
+The solution was pretty simple.
+Add a scanline counter that increments every time the gpu callback is called.
+Then simply run the core until the correct number of scanlines is produced for a single frame.

 Add a new constant and some variables.